What is Waterfall Development?

 During testing or at the conclusion, there may be additional ideas or outstanding issues that were not fully completed but were signed off upon.
 These can be created as ideas created by your team or promoted directly into features so they are considered in future release scoping discussions.

-The Waterfall software development methodology is a much more structured process of taking subsequent steps to finish a project.
+The Waterfall product development methodology is a much more structured process of taking subsequent steps to finish a project.
 As a result, you need an easy way to quickly organize all of the business requirements that you need to account for in your projects and have a way to promote those into releases in order to start out with your initial scope of work.
 Product HQ makes this process easy and gives you the flexibility to quick update and modify release scope.

 Once organized and the release kicks off, you can use Product HQ to define your feature requirements, track the ownership during development and testing and communicate out the milestones and due dates of all moving parts of your release to ensure everyone is always on the same page.